MrViper111/Ubuntu-Login-Alerts/README.md

 1. Go to your root directory then type "cd /etc/profile.d".
 Files in this directory will be ran on login.
 2. Type "touch login_alert.sh" to create the file that will run our python script.
 3. Type "nano login_alert.sh" to open the text editor.
-Copy the code from login_alert.sh on this GitHub page and right click to paste it into the editor.
+Copy the code from login_alert.sh on this page and right click to paste it into the editor.
 Then, click CTRL+x and ENTER to close and save the file.
 4. Type "touch login_alert.py" to create the python file.
-5. Type "nano login_alert.py" and paste in the code from login_alert.py on this GitHub page.
+5. Type "nano login_alert.py" and paste in the code from login_alert.py from this page.
 Then, click CTRL+x and ENTER to save and close the editor.

 The setup should be complete and ever time someone logs in, a message will be sent through that webhook.